Program of tcworld India 2018

 - V.P.
 Product Management, MadCap Software, San Diego, USA

 Mike is the V.P. of Product Evangelism and one of the founding members of the MadCap Software team.
 With over twenty years of experience in training, technical communication, multimedia development, and software development, he has worked with organizations such as Cymer, National Steel & Shipbuilding, and the US Navy.

 He is a frequent speaker at industry events such as STC Summit, LavaCon and more, and is commonly quoted in technology articles in various trade publications.

 Up first Minnie will present an Introduction about how Technical Writing has changed over the years.
-Following that, he will talk about migration to videos and then finally focus on the Technical Videos.
-He will also teach the audience how they can present the information in an enhanced manner for their clients and discuss the tools that are available for making such videos and how quickly you can learn and using them.
+Following that, she will talk about migration to videos and then finally focus on the Technical Videos.
+She will also teach the audience how they can present the information in an enhanced manner for their clients and discuss the tools that are available for making such videos and how quickly you can learn and using them.

-- Senior Technical Writer, Emerson Engineering, Pune
+- Senior Technical Writer, e-Zest Solutions ltd, Pune

 Minnie has more than 8 years of experience in the Technical Domain.
 She holds a dual Masters degree in the field of Communications from Pune University and Massachusetts Institute of Technology.
 Prominently known for making versatile videos.

 'Why Click When You Can Simply Chat!' - Transitioning To Conversational UIs